Archive for October 2023

 Surprisingly, I could still see the companion just as well at 7:20 AM in very “dim daylight” and still with a fairly bright moon, as when I began almost two hours earlier.
 This would show and prove that double stars can be enjoyed with a moon and light pollution.

-It was actually “very easy” with this scope, and with direct vision.
-A group of six amateurs took the test using the Takahashi refractor, and what did they see?
+It was actually very easy with this telescope using direct vision.
+A group of six amateurs took the test.

 Roger, thanks so much for the off-axis mask idea….wonderful.